brooklabteam/www-ekipafanihy/about.md

 <h2>Contacts</h2>

-For general inquiries about the association please reach out to:
+For more details please see the "Join" page, but for general inquiries about the association please reach out to:

 Our general email: <team@ekipafanihy.org>

 Our director: Dr. Christian RANAIVOSON <christian.ranaivoson@ekipafanihy.org>

 Our chief administrator: Avotra RAKOTOARIJAONA <avotra.rakotoarijaona@ekipafanihy.org>

-For more details please see the "Join" page.